-Mesothelioma incidence describes how many new cases of this type of cancer have been diagnosed over a certain period of time.
-Incidence can be described in various populations, such as men, men over a certain age, or people in a geographic area, for instance.
-In the U.S., the incidence of mesothelioma in the population is thought to have already reached a peak and is now tapering off as regulations on the use of asbestos have been enacted and enforced.
-In most other countries around the world, the incidence is still rising.
+Mesothelioma incidence specifies the number of new cases of mesothelioma diagnosed over a certain period of time.
+Incidence can be identified for various populations.
+Statistics can be broken down by age, gender, and geographic location.
+In the United States, the incidence of mesothelioma is thought to have reached a peak and is now tapering off.
+This is largely due to regulations on the asbestos use.
+In most other countries around the world, incidence of mesothelioma continues to rise.

-Incidence is an important part of the study of the epidemiology of a disease, as is etiology or a description of the causes.
-Knowing where people are at a higher risk for mesothelioma, and what is causing the disease helps policy makers, researchers, and advocates take steps to prevent the incidence from rising and treat those who are already affected.
+Incidence is an important puzzle piece in the epidemiology of a disease, as is etiology (description of causes).
+Knowing subsets of the population at a higher risk for mesothelioma, as well as what is causing the disease, helps policy makers, advocates, and researchers take appropriate steps in prevention and treatment.

 Mesothelioma Incidence by Age and Gender

-By looking at incidence for certain diseases in different populations, researchers and others get a good idea of who is at risk and why.
-This also helps to pinpoint causes for a disease.
-According to the National Cancer Institute, in the U.S. the incidence of mesothelioma is consistently higher in men than in women.
-For both, the incidence peaked in the 1990s and has trended downward since then.
-In 2009 the incidence rate in men was about 1.8 per 100,000 and in women was about 0.9.
+Researchers are able to form a picture of who is at risk and why by looking at incidence for certain diseases in specific populations.
+Understanding incidence also helps pinpoint causes for a disease.
+According to the National Cancer Institute, the incidence of mesothelioma in the United States is consistently higher in men than women.
+Incidence peaked for both in the 1990s.
+Since then, there has been a considerable downward trend.
+In 2009, the mesothelioma rate in men was about 1.8 per 100,000.
+In women, it was about 0.9.

-The difference in incidence between men and women is usually explained by the fact that the major risk factor for mesothelioma is asbestos exposure.
-More men than women have worked in industries that put them at risk for being exposed to this mineral.
+The difference in incidence between men and women is typically explained by the major risk factor for mesothelioma.
+More men than women have worked in industries that put them at risk asbestos exposure.
 By age, the incidence grows as the population gets older because mesothelioma has a long latency period.
-It can take decades from the first asbestos exposure to develop into a disease with symptoms.
+It can take decades to develop symptoms and receive a diagnosis.

 Incidence of Mesothelioma by Job

 Occupation is another major factor in the incidence of mesothelioma.
-The major cause of the cancer is asbestos exposure, so those people who worked in industries in which this mineral was used heavily are more likely to develop mesothelioma.
-The incidence of the cancer is higher in certain industries and this forms a pattern that points clearly to asbestos.
-It seems obvious now, but there was a time when it was not clear what caused mesothelioma.
-High incidence rates in industries with asbestos helped to clarify the role the mineral plays in this disease.
+The major cause of mesothelioma is asbestos exposure.
+Therefore, industries that commonly used asbestos have a higher risk of developing mesothelioma.
+While the link between asbestos and mesothelioma is now common knowledge, there was time the connection was not so clear.
+High incidence rates in industries with asbestos helped clarify the role it plays in this disease.

-The Centers for Disease Control and Prevention (CDC) listed the industries in which the highest incidences of mesothelioma have been seen: construction workers, plumbers, pipefitters, steamfitters, janitors, cleaners, managers, workers in elementary schools, and workers in chemical industries.
-In the United Kingdom, where there are even higher rates of mesothelioma, occupations with the highest incidences include carpenters, joiners, construction workers, electricians, plumbers, metal workers, and heating and ventilating workers.
+The Centers for Disease Control and Prevention (CDC) listed the occupations with the highest incidences of mesothelioma.
+These occupations are construction workers, plumbers, pipefitters, steamfitters, janitors, cleaners, managers, and workers in chemical industries.
+In the United Kingdom, a country with higher rates of mesothelioma, occupations with the highest incidences include carpenters, joiners, construction workers, electricians, plumbers, metal workers, and heating and ventilating workers.

 Incidence in Shipyards

 Construction workers, pipefitters, steamfitters, plumbers, electricians, and others have higher risks of developing mesothelioma, particularly in one industry: ship building and repair.
-An epidemiological study of Virginia’s coastal shipyards found that the incidence of mesothelioma in workers there was four times higher than the national average incidence for men.
+An epidemiological study of Virginia’s coastal shipyards found the incidence of mesothelioma was four times higher for shipbuilders than the national average.

-Understanding incidence in very specific industries, occupations, and regions, helps to pinpoint exactly where people are at risk of getting sick.
-By uncovering the high incidence of mesothelioma in Virginia shipyard workers, the researchers were able to provide the information that would lead to improved and safer working conditions and restrictions on the use of asbestos.
+Understanding incidence in specific industries, occupations, and regions, helps pinpoint exactly where people are at risk.
+By discovering the high incidence of mesothelioma in Virginia shipyard workers, researchers provided information that led to safer working conditions in the industry.

 Incidence by Geography

-Epidemiological studies that have investigated the incidence of mesothelioma around the country have found that certain areas are affected more than the rest of the country.
+Epidemiological studies of mesothelioma have discovered certain areas are more affected than the rest of the country.
 New Jersey, for instance, has one of the highest incidences of mesothelioma.
-This can be explained by the Johns Manville Corporation, which ran an asbestos plant in Manville, New Jersey for decades.
-The incidence of mesothelioma among Manville workers was found to be 25 times higher than the national average.
+The Johns Manville Corporation is most likely responsible.
+This company operated an asbestos plant in Manville, New Jersey for decades.
+The incidence of mesothelioma among Manville workers was 25 times higher than the national average.

-Other areas with higher incidences of mesothelioma include the Seattle and Puget Sound area of Washington, Louisiana, California, Utah, Connecticut, New Mexico, and Detroit, Michigan.
-Some of these can be explained by the presence of asbestos mines, others by shipyards and other industries that used asbestos, like the automotive industry in Detroit.
-New York City is expected to see a raised incidence of mesothelioma in the coming decades as people exposed to dust from the World Trade Center attacks develop the disease.
+Other areas with higher incidences of mesothelioma include areas of Washington, Louisiana, Connecticut, New Mexico, California, Utah, and Detroit, Michigan.
+Some of these are explained by the presence of asbestos mines, shipyards, or other industries that used asbestos.
+New York City is expected to see an increase in the incidence of mesothelioma in the coming decades as people exposed to dust from the World Trade Center attacks develop the disease.

-For most of the U.S. the incidence of mesothelioma has peaked and is declining.
-This is thanks to the increased regulations placed on the use of asbestos and the increase in workplace safety regulations.
-Other countries are still trending upward, including some developed nations like the United Kingdom and Australia.
-The overall incidence for the entire world is still rising.
+For most of the United States, the incidence of mesothelioma has reached a peak and begun to decline.
+This decrease is due to increased regulations on asbestos use and workplace safety.
+Other countries are still experiencing an upward trend, including developed nations like the United Kingdom and Australia.
+The overall incidence is still rising around the world.

-According to the World Health Organization, between 1994 and 2008 the mortality rate worldwide was 4.9 deaths from mesothelioma per million people.
-During that same time period, the average age of someone who died from mesothelioma was 70 and the ratio of men to women with the disease was 3.6 to one, trends that mirror those seen in the U.S.
+According to the World Health Organization, between 1994 and 2008 the worldwide mortality rate for mesothelioma was 4.9 deaths per million people.
+During that same time period, the average age of someone who died from mesothelioma was 70.
+Also, the ratio of men to women with the disease was 3.6 to one.
+These worldwide trends mirror those seen in the United States.

-Understanding the incidence of a disease like mesothelioma in the U.S. and around the world is important in understanding the disease itself.
-It helps to elucidate the causes of the disease.
-It also helps the people who are at risk by shedding light on risk factors, such as age, gender, occupation, industry, and geographical location.
+Understanding the incidence of a disease like mesothelioma is important for understanding the disease itself.
+Incidence helps explain causes of the disease.
+It also helps those at risk by shedding light on risk factors, such as age, gender, industry, occupation, and geographical location.